Naratzul/vellum/docs/index.md

 ## Examples

 Sample Vellum scripts are in the [examples folder](https://github.com/Naratzul/vellum/tree/main/examples) on GitHub.
+See also [Examples](examples.md).